-- 28. Wheels from a toy cart are rolled from a concrete sidewalk onto the following surfaces. - (A) a paved driveway - (B) a grass lawn - (C) close-cropped grass (like that on a golf-course putting green)
+- 28. Wheels from a toy cart are rolled from a concrete sidewalk onto the following surfaces. - (A) a paved driveway - (B) a grass lawn (C) close-cropped grass (like that on a golf-course putting green,

-Due to slowing, each set of wheels bends at the boundary and is deflected from its original course.
-Rank the surfaces according to the amount each set of wheels bends at the boundary, from greatest amount of bending to least amount of bending.
 29. Identical rays of light enter three transparent blocks composed of different materials.
 Light slows upon entering the blocks.
 Rank the blocks according to the speed light travels in each, from highest speed to lowest speed.

-- 30. Identical rays of light in air are refracted upon entering three transparent materials.

-- (A) water, where speed slows to 0.75c

-- (B) ethyl alcohol (speed 0.74c)
+30. Identical rays of light in air are refracted upon entering three transparent materials.
+(A) water, where speed slows to 0.75c (B) ethyl alcohol (speed 0.74c)

-- (C) crown glass (speed 0.66c)